Evaluating $n$-Gram Novelty of Language Models Using Rusty-DAWG: Novelty of LM-Generated Text

 \paragraph{Validation Baseline.} \Cref{fig:main} shows that the validation $n$-novelty curve is very low across $n$.
 2.4\% of the 1,000-token validation documents are \emph{exactly matched} somewhere in the Pile training set.
 13.6\% share a 100-gram with the training data, and 25.0\% share a 50-gram.
 This suggests contamination, since we expect natural large-$n$-gram overlap should be vanishingly unlikely.

-To formally test this, we derive a lower bound on $n$-novelty assuming most next tokens are nondeterministic (\Cref{sec:theoretical-lb}).\footnote{We assume 90\% of tokens have entropy $\ell \geq 1.8$ bits/token based on the best achieved Pile losses \citep{du2022glm}.} Under this assumption, the $n$-novelty curve for non-contaminated data should not enter the red region in \Cref{fig:main}, i.e., almost all $23{+}$-grams should be novel.
+To formally test this, we derive a lower bound on $n$-novelty assuming most next tokens are nondeterministic (\Cref{sec:theoretical-lb}).\footnote{We make the possibly strong assumption that 90\% of tokens per $n$-gram have entropy $\ell \geq 1.8$ bits/token based on the best achieved Pile losses \citep{du2022glm}.
+See \Cref{sec:theoretical-lb}.} Under this assumption, the $n$-novelty curve for non-contaminated data should not enter the red region in \Cref{fig:main}, i.e., almost all $23{+}$-grams should be novel.
 The validation curve (but not Dolma) enters this region, suggesting many contaminated $n$-grams in the validation text.
 Thus, we turn to Dolma as a better representation of uncontaminated human-written text.

 \paragraph{Dolma Baseline.} \Cref{fig:main} shows that $n$-grams of size $n > 4$ are less novel in generated text compared to Dolma text, whereas $n$-grams of size $n \leq 4$ (median length) are slightly more novel.
 For instance, 8\% of Pythia bigrams are novel (vs.~5\% for Dolma), while 93\% of Pythia 10-grams and 99\% of 100-grams are novel (vs.~98\% and 100\%).
-This disagrees with \citet{mccoy2021language}'s findings for small LMs trained on 40 GB of text, where LMs were more novel on small $n$-grams.
+This disagrees with \citet{mccoy2021language}'s findings for small LMs trained on 40 GB of text, where LMs were less novel for small $n$-grams (2-3\% bigram novelty for LMs vs. 6\% baseline novelty).
 One explanation for the difference may be the model and data scale, motivating us to more closely analyze the impact of model size on novelty in \Cref{sec:relative-novelty}.

 \paragraph{Examples of Copied $n$-Grams.}

 We find that many non-novel $n$-grams generated by Pythia-12B are pieces of licenses and boilerplate code.
 For example, Pythia-12B generates a 64-gram with 45K occurrences in the Pile that starts: \begin{displayquote} //\\ // Licensed under the Apache License, Version 2.0 (the "License");\\ // you may not use this file except in compliance with the License$\ldots$ \end{displayquote}